Ten FAQs on sales promotions.

 - Timing: When do you propose to begin running the promotion?
 Again, be precise in terms of when it starts and finishes.

 - Ownership: Who will be responsible for seeing the promotion through to its end?

 - Support: What sort of back-up is required?
-Think in terms of advertising, administration, sales visits, stockholding, cash flow and so on.
+How will the offer be promoted?
+Think in terms of advertising, social media and email marketing as well as administration, stockholding and cash flow.

 - Assessment: What data will you need to collect to measure the success of the promotion?

 The same principles apply to planning a series of campaigns.

 6. How should I integrate sales promotions with the rest of my marketing?